Oil & Gas Modeling

 The Oil & Gas Financial & Valuation Modeling Self Study Program bridges the gap between academics and the real world to equip O&G finance and industry professionals with the practical financial skill set they need on the job.
 The program utilizes a case study format, as students follow their tutorial guide alongside the Excel model templates, and are directed to the appropriate external documents (SEC filings, research reports, etc.) in order to build complex O&G Financial & Valuation models the way they would on the job.

 Upon enrollment, students gain 24-month free access to Wall Street Prep’s Online Support Center, where they receive answers to questions, free downloads, and important updates.

-Free Access to Boost, an all-in-one suite of time-saving tools designed for people who build financial models in Excel.
-Key features include: Attach common number formats to keyboard shortcuts and cycle rapidly through the different font and color schemes and to navigate a formula’s inputs across worksheets and workbooks.
-Easily understand long formulas with the powerful ‘Precedents’ and ‘Dependents’ Tool; and much more.
+Free access to Macabacus, all-in-one suite of time-saving tools designed for people who build financial models in Excel.
+Use keyboard shortcuts for common number formats, to cycle rapidly through different font and color schemes and to navigate a formula’s inputs across worksheets and workbooks.
+Easily understand long formulas with the powerful ‘Precedents’ and ‘Dependents’ Tool, and much more.
 This 6-month free access is for the full version of Macabacus that also includes essential tools for Powerpoint and Word!